-We are a group of innovators, committed to sharing science with communities in Midlothian.
+We are committed to sharing science with communities in Midlothian.

 Our directors are:

 - Heather McQueen: Associate Director of Teaching Biological Sciences, University of Edinburgh

 - Sarah Keer-Keer: Public Engagement Manger, Wellcome Trust Centre for Cell Biology, University of Edinburgh

 - Dr Nicola Stock: Public Engagement Officer, Roslin Institute, University of Edinburgh